Zilliqa/zilliqa-js/packages/zilliqa-js-blockchain/README.md

   txList.push(tx);
 }

-// transactions would be automatically signed with the default wallet
+// transactions has to be pre-signed
-// and broadcast to blockchain, pending for confirmation const batchResults = await blockchain.createBatchTransaction(txList);
+// broadcast to blockchain, pending for confirmation const signedTxList = await wallet.signBatch(txList);
+const batchResults = await blockchain.createBatchTransaction(signedTxList);

 for (const confirmedTx of batchResults) {
   console.log('The transaction id is: %o', confirmedTx.id);